 Contact us now for a free no obligation on line demonstration of Wip-IT by clicking here: on line demo request

 How it works

-The WIP-IT Work-In-Progress tracking system consists of two major components: a back office PC based software application and a shop floor data collection application using rugged wireless mobile computers or android tablets.
+The WIP-IT Work-In-Progress tracking system, or Works Order tracking system, consists of two major components: a back office PC based software application and a shop floor data collection application using rugged wireless mobile computers or android tablets.
 The hand held terminals or tablets are connected to the back office system via your own internal Wi-Fi network.

 The Back Office

 The PC based back office application is used for displaying information clearly and simply within the system.
 It is also used to add new products, create work cell locations, jobs and routes and for reporting.

 Work cell locations are locations that a job or product may move to through during the manufacturing process.
 The system may be configured to allow a job to move to any location without restriction.
 Alternatively specific routing can be added that will only allow the job to follow its designated route.

 Jobs can be created using the back office system.
 The system can generate its own barcoded Works Order sheet or Job Card, or it can generate a barcode label that can be stuck on to your existing works order form.
 We provide a barcode label printer as part of the WIT-IT system.
 Please see the Hardware Options page.